Pandenotium/EBSD_indexing/README.md

 This project consists of these directories:
 1. raw_code, which contains the unorganised codes of the project
 2. packaged_code, in which the codes are organised.
+3. data, which contains the test data sets and model parameters.

 ## Log